reinaldoperes/solid-python/README.md

 - **D**ependency invertion

 ## Bad code vs Nice code using SOLID
-You can use the Github compare commits to see the difference between the two type codes Example using this url (the separator between the commits is '...' i.e. 3 dots):
+You can use the Github compare commits to see the difference between the two type codes.
+The commits are separated as 'feat' for bad code and 'refactor' for refactoring to the principles ([Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/))
+Example using this url (the separator between the commits is '...' i.e. 3 dots):
 - [Example](https://github.com/reinaldoperes/solid-python/compare/79c3a19e57b58be0ccc50ac705bfc5c4fd0be7e4...44965a74fc039c5f7f690db8e1801014789ac0cd)